BananaAcid/ai-operator/README.md

 ## How this works

-**It is an AI copilot for any of your terminals, on MacOS, Linux, Windows for GoogleAI (Gemini), OpenAI (ChatGPT), Ollama (any LLM) and OpenAI-Compatible APIs.**
+**It is an AI copilot for any of your terminals, on MacOS, Linux, Windows for Google's AI (Gemini), OpenAI (ChatGPT), Ollama (any LLM) and OpenAI-Compatible APIs.**

-It connects directly to the REST API endpoints of Ollama, OpenAI, GoogleAI (Gemini) and does not use the AI-Tools mechanism so it will work on any AI.
+It connects directly to the REST API endpoints of Ollama, OpenAI, Google's AI and does not use the AI-Tools mechanism so it will work on any AI.
 The only dependencies are related to the CLI interface.
 (And tsx for the time being to run the bin.)

 ### internal process
 1. Telling the AI's API (using its system prompt) to create commands and it will execute them if it writes them as `<CMD>...</CMD>` in its answers